nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 followup message is encrypted using the session key of the first authentication message.

+**NOTE**: This PAKE implementation is patent free!

+## Client/server authentication protocol

+`wan24-Crypto` implements a client/server authentication protocol for stream connections (like a TCP `NetworkStream`).
+This protocol allows

+- server public key request
+- signup
+- authentication

+while all features are optional.
+It implements Zero Knowledge Password Proof (ZKPP) and Perfect Forward Secrecy (PFS).

+During a signup an asymmetric public key of the client can be signed by the server for long term use.

+The authentication is encrypted using

+- (hopefully pre-shared) server public keys and PFS keys
+- PAKE

+If the public servers keys are not pre-shared, a PKI should be used to ensure working with valid keys.

+See the tests for an example of a simple but working client/server implementation.

+On signup, the server needs to store the PAKE identity and the clients public keys, which then need to be provided for a later authentication process.
+The `ClientAuthContext` has all the information required to handle a signup or an authentication, and it contains the exchanged PFS session key for encrypted communication, too.

+For optimal security (in 2023), you should use an asymmetric PQC algorithm for the key exchange and signature key, and a common non-PQC algorithm as counter key exchange and signature key.
+You can find asymmetric PQC algorithms in the `wan24-Crypto-BC` library, for example.

+**NOTE**: Login username and password won't be communicated to the server.
+If any authentication related information changes, a follow-up signup needs to be performed.

+The signup process (as seen from the client):

+- Send the clients public PFS key
+- Start encryption using the servers public key and a private PFS key of the client
+- Send the clients public counter PFS key
+- Extend the encryption using the servers public counter key and a private PFS key of the client
+- Send the PAKE signup request and extend the encryption using the PAKE session key (the request contains the public key suite and a key signing request, if this is the signup of a new user, or the public key suite changed)
+- Sign the authentication sequence using the private client key
+- Validate the server signature of the authentication sequence
+- Receive the servers public PFS key
+- Extend the encryption using the private key and the servers public PFS key
+- Receive the servers public counter PFS key
+- Extend the encryption with the PFS key computed using the private PFS keys and the servers public PFS keys
+- Get the signed public client key
+- Sign the public key suite including the signed public key and store the private and public key suites

+**NOTE**: The PAKE authentication allows to attach any payload, which enables the app to extend the process with additional meta data as required.

+A later authentication process (as seen from the client):

+- Send the clients public PFS key
+- Start encryption using the servers public key and a private PFS key of the client
+- Send the clients public counter PFS key
+- Extend the encryption using the servers public counter key and a private PFS key of the client
+- Send the PAKE authentication request and extend the encryption using the PAKE session key
+- Sign the authentication sequence using the private client key

+For a bi-directional communication channel in addition:

+- Validate the server signature of the authentication sequence
+- Receive the servers public PFS key
+- Extend the encryption using the private key and the servers public PFS key
+- Receive the servers public counter PFS key
+- Extend the encryption using the PFS key computed using the private PFS keys and the servers public PFS keys

+**NOTE**: Since a temporary client lik a browser may not be able to store the private client keys, such a client may only use the signup and not send a key signing request.
+Then the server is required to identify the authenticating client using the PAKE identifier (not the public key ID).

+In total at last three session keys are being exchanged during a request (six session keys for bi-directional communication).
+The first two keys are pseudo- PFS keys, while the third key is the PAKE session key.
+Each part of the authentication sequence will be encrypted using the latest exchanged session key (encryption does change each time a new session key can be derived at the server).

+**NOTE**: The encryption key will always be _extended_ by the next derived key, but _not replaced_.

+To avoid replay-attacks, the server should implement methods to deny re-using PFS keys or random byte sequences.
+A timestamp validation is implemented already (which defaults to a maximum time offset of 5 minutes to the clients system time).
+So the server should ensure, that a (pseudo-)PFS key or random byte sequence can't be re-used within five minutes after it was received from a client.

+**NOTE**: The long term client key exchange keys can be used for encrypting an off-session peer-to-peer message.
+They're not used for signup/authentication.

+Things that must be known in advance are the used algorithms, while the PFS keys use the public server keys algorithms and key sizes.
+But these algorithms must be pre-defined in both (client and server) apps anyway:

+- Hash algorithm
+- MAC algorithm
+- KDF algorithm
+- Encryption algorithm (and settings)

+**CAUTION**: The chosen encryption algorithm must not require MAC authentication (while built-in MAC authentication like with AEAD is ok).
+The encryption settings shouldn't use KDF to avoid too much overhead (KDF will be used for PAKE already).

 ## Notes

 Sometimes you'll read something like "will be disposed" or "will be cleared"